ilaf97/wordle-copy/README.md

 3. Run `.database` and check that the new DB is listed
 4. Repeat for `$TEST_DATABASE_NAME`

-Run `python3 test_db_connection.db` to test you can connect to the databases.
+Run `python3 test_db_connection.py` to test you can connect to the databases.